National Historical Publications and Records Commission (NHPRC)

 Where can I find best practices for the digitizing of historical materials?

-Here are some suggested resources.
-There are many other groups that also provide guidelines.
+Some suggested resources are listed below.
 Your own institution may have already developed standards, or you may consult with a vendor to develop your specifications.

 In your proposal, it is important to explain why you picked particular standards and your experience with them.
-In addition, reviewers will want you to specify how you will apply to these standards to the specific types of materials you have.
-Explain, for example, how will you handle photographs, oversized materials, nitrate negatives, fragile materials or whatever kinds of documents apply to your project.
-Remember that if your project focuses on audiovisual materials and has complex permission issues, you may want to apply for funding in the NHPRC's Processing: Detailed Project category since those projects allow reformatting for preservation rather than access purposes.
+In addition, reviewers will want you to specify how you will apply these standards to the specific types of materials you have.
+Explain, for example, how you will handle photographs, oversized materials, nitrate negatives, fragile materials or whatever kinds of documents apply to your project.
+Remember that if your project focuses on reformatting for preservation or has complex copyright issues, you may want to apply for funding in NHPRC's Documenting Democracy: Access to Historical Records program since those projects allow reformatting for preservation rather than access purposes.

 Guidelines for Digitizing Manuscripts and Photos